loopDelicious/facial-recognition/README.md

     (venv) $ pip install -r requirements.txt

 ## Step 1: Create a custom face recognition dataset
-Create a new subfolder inside `dataset` using your first name, like `Joyce`, to contain your photos.
+Create a new subfolder inside the `dataset` directory using your first name, like `Joyce`, to contain your photos.

     (venv) $ python headshots.py Joyce